![]() |

 |

-But in The Christian in Action the American bishops chose to ignore her warnings; chose to be silent on the essential issue that the institution established on earth for man’s eternal salvation is the Catholic Church, and no other; and chose to neglect to make it clear that while America may have flourished in large measure under the influence of Protestantism, it had done so because Protestantism was underpinned by Catholic principle.
-The American bishops said nothing of the perils attendant on the Protestant distortion of Christianity; nothing of that particular evil amounting to idolatry, itself a product of Protestantism, whose adherents had exercised great influence in America’s founding—Freemasonry; nothing of the perils that would flow to the American people from the continued toleration of Masonic influence in the running of the country.
-Again, the bishops chose to ignore the Church’s repeated warnings.[3]
-Nor did they mention that, far from harming the operations of the state, the involvement of Christ’s Church in those operations could not do otherwise than assist in achieving the welfare of its citizens and, even more, could marvellously enhance the achievement of that end.[4]
-Had the American bishops followed Catholic teaching in The Christian in Action, they would never have made the mistake of endorsing Masonic principle in its stead; and their objection to the ruling of the US Supreme Court in Everson v.
-Board of Education written by the Mason, Justice Hugo Black, the previous year would have had a logical foundation.
-As it was, their characterisation of Black’s assessment of the doctrine of separation of Church and state as “the shibboleth of doctrinaire secularism” was rodomontade.
-Notwithstanding their assertions, they had themselves embraced secular principle.
+The bishops chose to ignore her warnings ; chose to be silent on the essential issue that the institution established on earth for man’s eternal salvation is the Catholic Church and no other ; chose to neglect to make it clear that while America may have flourished in large measure under the influence of Protestantism, it had done so because Protestantism was underpinned by Catholic principle.
+They said nothing of the perils attendant on the Protestant distortion of Christianity ; nothing of that particular evil amounting to idolatry, itself a product of Protestantism, whose adherents had exercised great influence in America’s founding, Freemasonry [3] ; nothing of the perils that would flow to the American people from the continued toleration of Masonic influence.
+They failed, moreover, to assert that, far from harming the operations of the state, the involvement of Christ’s Church in those operations could not do otherwise than assist it in achieving the welfare of its citizens.
+[4] Had the American bishops followed Catholic teaching in The Christian in Action, their objection to the ruling of the US Supreme Court in Everson written by the Mason, Justice Hugo Black, would have had a logical foundation.
+As it was, their characterisation of the doctrine of separation of Church and state as “the shibboleth of doctrinaire secularism” was rodomontade.
+They had themselves embraced doctrinaire secularism.
 Archbishop Charles J Chaput praised this 1948 pastoral letter in his address to members of the Houston Baptist University on 1st March 2010, for its strong endorsement “of American democracy and religious freedom”.
-His Grace’s praise was, with respect, misplaced.
-He criticised John Fitzgerald Kennedy for remarks he made in his Speech to the Greater Houston Ministerial Association in September 1960.
-That criticism was also misplaced.
-If the American bishops had deemed it appropriate to ignore the Church’s teaching on such important issues, why should a member of the laity do otherwise?
-Here is the ground for John Kennedy’s endorsement of separation of Church and state.
-He was simply spelling out the implications of the American bishops’ commitment to Masonic principle.
-Let the reader test the thesis for himself: see if he can find any criticism by the body of the American Catholic Bishops of what Kennedy said in his 1960 Houston address.
-Regrettably, the Church’s repeated warnings to America’s bishops had failed to bear fruit.
+He criticised John Fitzgerald Kennedy for remarks he had made in his Speech to the Greater Houston Ministerial Association in September 1960 but the criticism was misplaced.
+If the American bishops had deemed it appropriate to ignore the Church’s teaching on the important issues mentioned, why should a member of the laity think it inappropriate to emulate them ?
+John Kennedy’s endorsement of separation of Church and state simply made explicit what was implicit in the American bishops’ letter.
+Let the reader test the thesis for himself : see if he can find any criticism by the body of the American Catholic Bishops of what Kennedy said in his 1960 Houston address.
+The Church’s repeated warnings to America’s bishops failed to bear fruit.
 There were to be grave consequences.
-Fourteen years after the appearance of The Christian in Action they took their preoccupation with Masonic principle to Rome where they exercised a profound influence on the determinations of the Second Vatican Council.
+Fourteen years after they took their preoccupation with Masonic principle to Rome where it exercised a profound influence on the determinations of the Second Vatican Council.
+The practical result of that influence may be seen in the Vatican's wholehearted embrace of the Masonic protocols of religious freedom and separation of Church and State.
+Michael Baker [ This paper was originally published on 1st May, 2010.
+It erroneously asserted that the American bishops had embraced the Masonic doctrine of separation of Church and State in The Christian in Action when the bishops had been at pains to reject that doctrine there.
+However, their acceptance of Masonic principle in regard to the rights of the State over education and of 'religious freedom', and their silence over the unique right of Christ's Church to be acknowledged as the one true religion on earth involved de facto acceptance of that Masonic doctrine. ]

-Michael Baker [1] Leo XIII, Humanum Genus (20.4.1884); Immortale Dei (1.11.1885); and Libertas praestantissimum (20.6.1888).
+[1] Leo XIII, Humanum Genus (20.4.1884) ; Immortale Dei (1.11.1885) ; and Libertas praestantissimum (20.6.1888).
 [2] Leo XIII, Longinqua oceani (6.1.1895), n.
-6. See also the same Pope’s warnings to the American bishops of the incipient heresy called Americanism in Testem benevolentiae (22.1.1899).
-[3] Clement XII, Bull In Eminenti (28.4.1738); Benedict XIV, Constitution Providas (18.3.1751); Pius VII, Constitution Ecclesiam a Jesu Christo (13.9.1821); Leo XII, Apostolic Constitution Quo Graviora (13.3.1826); Leo XIII, Encyclical Humanum Genus (20.4.1884).
+6. See also the same Pope’s warnings to the American bishops of the incipient heresy called 'Americanism' in Testem benevolentiae (22.1.1899).
+[3] Clement XII, Bull In Eminenti (28.4.1738) ; Benedict XIV, Constitution Providas (18.3.1751) ; Pius VII, Constitution Ecclesiam a Jesu Christo (13.9.1821) ; Leo XII, Apostolic Constitution Quo Graviora (13.3.1826) ; Leo XIII, Encyclical Humanum Genus (20.4.1884).
 [4] Immortale Dei, nn.
-19 and 22; Longinqua oceani (6.1.1895). |
+19 and 22 ; Longinqua oceani (6.1.1895). |